swimmingly/yodrew.github.io/index.md

 - profound rest from exhaustion
 - complete recovery from injury and illness

 Healing super-intensifies.
 Energy, clarity, and joy return.
 Health and sanity are restored.
+The lost self returns.

 This complete manual explains why a retreat works, how to do it, and how to make a darkroom at home.